xinyuuzhou/PHS-LLM/README.md

 # PHS-LLM
-LLMs for public health surveillance on social media platfroms
+LLMs for public health surveillance on social media platforms